AppliedLogicSystems/ALSProlog/docs/docs/ref/listutl1.md

 **`append/2`** If ListOfLists if a list, each of whose elements is a list, Result
     is obtained by appending the members of ListOfLists together in order.

+**`init_seg_list/2`** If LeftList and RightList are both lists, this predicate is
+    true if and only if LeftList is an initial sublist of  RightList.

 **`int_diff/4`** If A and B are lists, returns the intersection AintB of A and B,
     together with the difference A - B.